 Premiums receivable represent amounts from previous billings that have not yet been collected and are net of any allowances management has established to anticipate uncollectible billings.
-As of June 30, 2015 and 2014, an allowance exists equal to the premium receivable of \$10,537,971 for two insurers and \$19,976,652 for three insurers, respectively, that have entered into receivership and the collectibility of this amount is uncertain.
+As of June 30, 2016 there is no premium receivable balance.
+As of June 30, 2015, an allowance existed equal to the premium receivable of \$10,537,971 for two insurers which was subsequently deemed uncollectable in 2016.